adyromantika/fun-with-kubernetes/README.md

 ## Changelog

+* 10 May 2022:
+  * Vagrant box updated to Focal Fossa (20.04)
+  * Update package versions
+  * Use Helm 3 (no more tiller!)

 * 10 August 2021:
   * Lock Kubernetes package versions to ensure compatibility
   * Update Docker package versions
   * Update changed api endpoints in kubernetes 1.22 for traefik chart

 * 23 July 2020:
   * Changed Vagrant box to Bionic Beaver (18.04).
 Focal Fossa has trouble with Vagrant at the moment (a known bug)